engineyard/ey-docs/pages/migration-to-newer-ruby.md

     b.
 Reinstall the gems required for application.
     c.
 Test the application in your local environment; make fixes if needed.
 4. Run your application in a staging environment:
     a.
-Clone a staging environment and edit the Ruby Runtime to Ruby 1.9.2.
+Clone a staging environment and edit the Runtime to Ruby 1.9.2.
 (Alternatively, create a new staging environment.)
     c.
 Deploy the application to the staging environment.
     d.
 Test the application in the staging environment; make fixes if needed.
 7. Run your application in a production environment:
     a.
-Clone a production environment and edit the Ruby Runtime to Ruby 1.9.2.
+Clone a production environment and edit the Runtime to Ruby 1.9.2.
 (Alternatively, create a new production environment.)
     b.
 Deploy the application to the staging environment.

 <h2 id="topic5"> More information</h2>